moolrehq/react-native-moolre/README.md

 # react-native-moolre

 **`react-native-moolre`** is a modern React Native plugin that enables seamless integration with the **Moolre Payments** platform.
-Accept mobile payments effortlessly using a professional, customizable checkout button.
+Accept mobile payments effortlessly in Ghana using a professional, customizable checkout button.

 ---